 - Honor God

 Here’s what this looks like in practice.

-We seek to honor God in a worship service without a lot of glitz or showmanship, but just simple and traditional worship that includes singing, testimony on occasion and Bible-focused preaching.
-We hope to take that worship with us everyday as we honor God in our jobs, at school, our in the community and wherever we live.
+We seek to honor God in a worship service without a lot of glitz or showmanship, but just simple and traditional worship that includes singing, testimony on occasion, and Bible-focused preaching.
+We hope to take that worship with us every day as we honor God in our jobs, at school, in the community, and wherever we live.

 A message from our Pastor

 People who chose to become a regular part of our church will also feel a part of things.
 Come to a Sunday school class.
-Sing in the choir.
-Attend our Sunday night prayer services.
-Join a Wednesday discipleship class.
-Doing any of these things will connect you to people in our community and you will begin to feel loved like no other church can.
+Attend our Wednesday night prayer services.
+Bring your kids to one of our midweek discipleship classes.
+Doing any of these things will connect you to people in our community and you will feel loved.